akhileshpok/Threat_Detection_In_Network_Traffic/README.md

   - Noisy or redundant features may reduce effectiveness.
   - Overfitting if regularization/dropout wasn’t sufficient.

-**Logistic Regression** performs poorly, likely due to linear model’s limitations on non-linear separability, class imbalance.
+**Logistic Regression** performs poorly, likely due to linear model’s limitations on non-linear separability, class imbalance and it being weak at capturing complex traffic patterns.

 ---